 The Bristol Direct Payment Account (BDPA) helps you to manage the direct payments you get for your care and support.

-What is a Bristol Direct Payment Account
+What is a Bristol Direct Payment Account (BDPA)

+A debit card comes with the account.
 You can use the card to pay for services:

 - in person, using Chip and PIN